hdinsight/hdinsight-storm-examples/EventCountExample/README.md

 The example contains three types of topologies:

 1. EventGenTopology - An event sender topology that fills each EventHub partition with equal data.
-2. EventCountTopology - A Java topology that reads the events from EventHub and stores the counts into SQL Azure database.
+2. EventCountTopology - A Java topology that reads the events from EventHub and stores the counts into SQL Azure database (uses TickTuples).
-3. EventCountHybridTopology - A SCP.Net variation of the Java based EventCountTopology
+3. EventCountHybridTopology - A SCP.Net variation of the Java based EventCountTopology (uses TickTuples).

 This is the EventCountTopology data flow: